 We are also involved in multiple joint ventures with several partners.
-Our TA/Petro joint venture owns and operates a 51-acre travel and truck stop facility, and also operates three separate gas stations with convenience stores within TIC-West.
-During 2009, TA/Petro completed construction of a new travel plaza on 60 acres in TIC-East which began operation in December 2009.
-We are involved in two joint ventures with Rockefeller Development Group, the Five West Parcel LLC which owns a 606,000 square foot building in TIC-West, which is partially leased, and the 18-19 West LLC which owns 61.5 acres of land for future development within TIC-West.
+Our TA/Petro joint venture owns and operates two travel and truck stop facilities, and also operates three separate gas stations with convenience stores within TRCC-West and TRCC-East.
+We are involved in two joint ventures with Rockefeller Development Group, the Five West Parcel LLC which owns a 606,000 square foot building in TRCC-West, which is partially leased, and the 18-19 West LLC which owns 61.5 acres of land for future development within TRCC-West.